BioSchemas/map2model/README.md

 >Please take into account that this repository is under construction, so suggestions and comments are welcome.

 ## USE CASE STUDY
-> Section under contruction.
+> Section under construction.

 ## MAPPING

-1. Item 1
+After Defining the properties, the Schema.org type and you will need to follow the steps bellow to get the new Specification Structure.

+1. Make a copy of the [mapping template](https://drive.google.com/open?id=0Bw_p-HKWUjHoQ2RkUUthWVd3RG8) naming the file
 1. Item 2
 1. Item 3
    1. Item 3a